What is Qelbree?

 - See Important information

 - Increased blood pressure and heart rate.
-Your healthcare provider should check your child’s blood pressure and heart rate before starting and during treatment.
+Your healthcare provider should check you or your child’s blood pressure and heart rate before starting and during treatment.

 - Manic episodes.
 Manic episodes may happen in people with bipolar disorder who take Qelbree.
 Symptoms may include: